-While it is true that many designers have a highly recognizable signature that makes their work easy to identify, that is a clarion truth for jewelry designer Alex Šepkus.
+While it is true that many designers have a highly recognizable signature that makes their work easy to identify, that statement rings as a clarion truth for jewelry designer Alex Šepkus.
 It is almost impossible not to utter his name when you see a piece of his jewelry. Šepkus, who hails from Vilnius, Lithuania, is the son of an architect.
 Highly educated, he is a graduate of the Lithuanian Academy of the Arts, with his focus in industrial design.
-His studies included numerous practical and vocational arts, such as glass-making, sculpture, interior design, and graphic arts, and ultimately he sat for a graduate degree in jewelry-making and design.
-His academic CV likely informed the visual narrative that was to become his innovative look.
+His studies included numerous practical and vocational arts, such as glass-making, sculpture, interior design, and graphic arts, and he ultimately sat for a graduate degree in jewelry-making and design.

-He arrived in the States in 1988 and it did not take long for his work to be noticed.
-He was recognized by the Jewelers of America as the winner of its New Designer of the Year Award within the first five years of establishing his business.
+He arrived in the States in 1988 and was recognized by the Jewelers of America as the winner of its New Designer of the Year Award within the first five years of establishing his business.